tecladocode/web-dev-bootcamp/curriculum/section05/lectures/02_how_to_start_software_project/README.md

 Planning, running, and keeping a software project alive _really_ doesn't have to be hard.
 Follow just a couple of systems to stay on top of everything.

-In this chapter we'll talk about how software projects are usually ran in software companies, as well as what you can take from their processes personally to manage your software projects better.
+In this chapter we'll talk about how software projects are usually managed in software companies, as well as what you can take from their processes personally to better manage your software projects.

 ::: tip Why spend time managing a software project?
 Software projects can become messy over time, as you add features, come up with new ideas, change old parts of the code...

 In just a few minutes a day you can completely remove all the accidental complexity that comes from this chaos, and instead focus on what brings the most value to your users.

-Plus if you work or want to work at a software company, knowing how projects are ran will be extremely helpful!
+Plus if you work or want to work at a software company, knowing how projects are managed will be extremely helpful!
 :::

 We've recorded a video that talks about this topic as well:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UvVuXt2Ak8M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## The Traditional Process: Waterfall
+## The traditional process: Waterfall

 The traditional software development process is called waterfall, because, like in a waterfall, the steps are followed one after another and there's generally no turning back (it's expensive to, as you'll see).